status-im/swarms/ideas/92-disc-v5-research.md

 - [ ] Can we turn on and off discovery protocol when the node is running?
 - [ ] Can Discovery V5 protocol carry more information than protocol name and version?
 How can we distinguish Light Whisper nodes or Whisper nodes with MailServer capability?
 Notice that revealing this information (like Light Whisper node) may increase a chance to reveal the peer identity.
 The fact that we don’t want mobile phones to be each other peers raises this question.
 - [ ] How to make sure that connecting to the cluster will be fast?
 When the app goes to the background, does it take significantly more time to find peers?
 Do we need to use cache?
 From the cluster perspective, how to autoscale cluster so that its free capacity is always high?
 - [ ] How to make sure that there are always at least `N` peers with given capabilities?
-For instance, we always want to have at least `K` Whisper, `L` MailServer and `L` LES peers connected.
+For instance, we always want to have at least `K` Whisper, `L` MailServer and `M` LES peers connected.

 ### Requirements & Dependencies
 The discovery protocol should be testable locally with Docker, but for some more extensive tests, we will utilse a Docker Swarm cluster.